9thcirclegames/wisdom-of-cthulhu/woc.rules.en.md

 * __3 players__ -> 9 Knowledge Cards: 5 Forbidden Wisdom, 3 Alien Science, 1 Dark Master.
 * __4 players__ -> 12 Knowledge Cards: 6 Forbidden Wisdom, 4 Alien Science, 2 Dark Master.
 *
-At the end of each turn, the Research Area is cleaned: the Knowledge Cards left on the table are discarded and the whiole area is cleansed.
+At the end of each turn, the Research Area is cleaned: the Knowledge Cards left on the table are discarded and the whole area is cleansed.
 At the start of each turn, new Knowledge Cards are drawn and placed in the quantities indicated shortly before.

 Place the _Search Order_ counters by selecting the number of them according to the number of players: